 - Hide Highlight Rectangles: This hides the highlighted rectangles displayed after a search.

-The Auto Update Panel, displaying an instance of a modified image search following a completed test run.
+The Auto Update Panel, displaying an instance of a modified image search following a completed script run.

-The purpose of the Auto Update panel is to allow you to review and apply the remedied search settings for each image or OCR search.
-Changes to images can be applied through the panel; for OCR search updates, you must edit your script directly.
+Use the Auto Update panel to review and apply the remedied search settings for each image or OCR search.
+Changes to images can be applied through the panel; to update OCR searches, you must edit your script directly.
 To view and save the remedied search instances, follow these steps:

 - Review the image or text, related screenshot, and settings adjusted by Auto Update.
-Determine whether or not the changed settings are ones you want to apply permanently.
+Determine whether or not you want to apply the changed settings permanently.

-For information regarding the various settings that may be modified and what they mean, see Using the Image Update Panel: The Start Tab.
+For more information about these settings, see Using the Image Update Panel: The Start Tab.

-Remedied text search instances - those using Optical Character Recognition (OCR) - also cannot be applied from this panel.
+Remedied OCR searches cannot be applied from this panel.
 To make the search setting changes applied at runtime permanent, you must edit your script to incorporate the changes suggested by the panel.
 The name of the script that this search was a part of is shown in the top bar of the panel, as well as the run time, which are useful when locating the OCR search to be modified.

 - Use the arrows in the upper right corner of the panel to navigate back and forth between remedied search instances to review and apply changes.
 Apply as many or as few of the suggested changes as desired.